jonashackt/crossplane-aws-azure/README.md

     served: true
     referenceable: true
     # OpenAPI schema (like the one used by Kubernetes CRDs).
 Determines what fields
-    # the XR (and claim) will have.
+    # the XR will have.
 Will be automatically extended by crossplane.
     # See https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/
     # for full CRD documentation and guide on how to write OpenAPI schemas
     schema: